-Figure 83 shows a similar but slightly more commonly seen effect for a newer vehicle.
+Figure 2-17 shows a similar but slightly more commonly seen effect for a newer vehicle.
 The difference is that the cold start seems to end at around 250 seconds in bag 1, but then is high again when bag 2 starts at around 350 seconds.
 Here the HC is low, but the EC (as indicated by the PA) is relatively high hinting at a slightly fuel rich mixture.
-It is uncertain at this time, why these vehicles need to go into enrichment during this relatively mild acceleration.
+It is uncertain at this time, why these vehicles would go into enrichment during this relatively mild acceleration.

-Figure 83.
+Figure 2-17.
 Measured Particulate time series for a recent model year vehicle.

-The traces shown so far have been "normal emitters" during hot running operation, i.e. they did not have unusually high emissions during bag 2.
+The traces shown so far can be considered as "normal emitters" during hot running operation, i.e. they did not have unusually high emissions during bag 2.
 These vehicles represent the bulk of the data.
 However, some vehicles do exhibit higher or otherwise unusual hot-running PM emissions.
-Examples are shown in the following series of figures.